Rachael Pringle Polgreen

 She was one of the first mulatto women to operate a business in the colony.
-Rising to a position of prominence, her story has been told and retold in Bajan history, with the narrative being shaped by different eras.
-At times her biography was used as a cautionary tale, while in other eras it was used to illustrate empowerment.
+Rising to prominence, her story has been told and retold in Bajan history, with the narrative being shaped by different eras.
+At times, her biography was used as a cautionary tale, while in other eras, it was used to illustrate empowerment.
 Recent scholarship has focused on archival records in an attempt to provide a clearer picture of African and African-descended women's lives during the slave economy.

 Early life

-Born Rachael Lauder around 1753 in Bridgetown, Barbados, in the colony of the British West Indies to an enslaved woman and William Lauder, a white Scottish schoolmaster.
+Polgreen was born Rachael Lauder in c.
+1753 in Bridge Town, Barbados to an enslaved woman and William Lauder, a Scottish schoolmaster.
+J. W. Orderson wrote a novel, Creoleana in 1855, which details her life.
+Orderson, who inherited the newspaper, Barbados Mercury, from his father John Orderson, would have been a teenager during Polgreen's life; it is probable from the evidence of advertisements placed in his paper by Polgreen that the two knew each other.

-J. W. Orderson wrote a novel, Creoleana in 1855, which gives details of her life.
-Orderson, who inherited the newspaper, Barbados Mercury, from his father John Orderson, would have been a teenager during Polgreen's life and it is probable from evidence of advertisements placed in his paper by Polgreen that the two knew each other.
-Other than archival records, a lithograph, and Orderson's stereotyped and sexualized retelling of her life with its intent to make a moral statement against miscegenation, little is known from her own perspective of her life.
-In Orderson's narrative, she was purchased by Captain Thomas Pringle, an officer in the Royal Navy, to rescue her from her sexually abusive father.
+Other than archival records, an etching, and Orderson's stereotyped and sexualized retelling of her life with its intent to make a moral statement against miscegenation, little is known from her perspective of her life.
+In Orderson's narrative, she was purchased by Captain Thomas Pringle of the Royal Navy to rescue her from her sexually abusive father.
 Pringle and Lauder had become lovers and after he purchased her, he manumitted her and set her up in a house in Bridgetown.

 Career

-After settling Lauder in the house, Pringle left the island returning to his military career.
-Lauder took his name, and later took the surname Polgreen, though it is unclear whether that was due to another relationship.
+After settling Lauder in the house, Pringle left the island, returning to his military career.
+Lauder took his name and later took the surname Polgreen, though it is unclear whether that was due to another relationship.
 She turned the house Pringle purchased for her into a hotel, which also served as a brothel, offering sexual services to the itinerant military personnel traveling through Bridgetown.

 After an incident in which Prince William Henry visited her hotel, wrecking it in a drunken spree, and threw Polgreen from her chair into the street, Orderson tells that she sent the prince (later King William IV) a hefty bill for damages.
-She named the establishment the Royal Naval Hotel, referencing the prince, as well as the navy, as her prestigious clients.
-Whether the story of the encounter is legend or not, is unknown, though an advertisement in the Barbados Gazette in 1789, offered a reward from Polgreen for the return of several items.
+She named the establishment the Royal Naval Hotel, referencing the prince and the navy as her prestigious clients.
+Whether the story of the encounter is legend or not is unknown; however, an advertisement in the Barbados Gazette in 1789 offered a reward from Polgreen for the return of several items.
 The publication dates coincide with the prince's visit to the island and might indicate that there is some truth to the novel's depiction of events.